Qodana 2024.1 Help

 Linking the project to Qodana Cloud

-4. By enabling the Always load most relevant Qodana report option, you get actual reports automatically retrieved from Qodana Cloud.
+4. If you check the Always load most relevant Qodana report option, you will be able to receive the most actual and relevant reports from Qodana Cloud.

 Enabling to load the most relevant reports